 The PFT data collection requirements, including the acceptable values, for BIAs are shown in Table 6.
+The HFZs that apply to the BIA estimates of the percentage of body fat are shown in Table 7.

 Table 6.
 PFT Data Collection Requirements for BIAs